- 1. Play live gigs.

 FAQs on making money with music

-There are numerous ways you can sell your song.
+There are numerous ways you can sell your songs or music.
 You can hire a distributor or a publisher to help you manage this, set up your website, or join platforms like Ditto Music that can come in and work with you to sell your songs.

-With the ever-changing landscape of the music industry and many possible revenue streams, figuring out an exact number can be tricky.
-But the average musician’s gross salary is $104,137 or $50 per hour, according to Salaryexpert.com.
+With the ever-changing landscape of the music industry and many possible income streams, figuring out an exact number can be tricky.
+But the average musician or singer salary is £29,662, according to Payscale.com.
 A musician’s income can vary depending on many factors, including the number of years they’ve worked in the industry.

 Related price guides